 Overheating, Sunburn and Sunstroke

-If you’re out on a walk in extreme heat, with no shade, keep a look out for your dog becoming dehydrated.
+If you’re out on a walk-in in extreme heat with no shade, keep a lookout for your dog becoming dehydrated.
 He may have a dry mouth, a weak pulse, excessive urination and drooling and sunken eyes, among others.
 It’s advisable to always carry water for your pet when you go for a walk, giving drinks from a collapsible bowl at regular intervals.
-If you leave your dog at home, make sure he has access to multiple bowls of water, in shaded areas of the home and garden.
+If you leave your dog at home, make sure he has access to multiple bowls of water in shaded areas of the home and garden.

 Plants, insects and parasites

 During the summer season, many plants and flowers in bloom can pose a hazard if eaten by your dog.
-Our pets need careful supervision when walking, to make sure that they don’t chew or swallow any plants or flowers that could poison or harm them, or get stung or bitten by any insects.
-Your dog may suffer allergic reactions to plants or insect stings, and although symptoms may not appear immediately, its good advice to take your dog to the Vet as soon as possible.
+Our pets need careful supervision when walking to make sure that they don’t chew or swallow any plants or flowers that could poison or harm them or get stung by wasps or bitten by any insects.
+Your dog may suffer allergic reactions to plants or insect stings, and although symptoms may not appear immediately, it’s good advice to take your dog to the Vet as soon as possible.

 I would really advise that you don’t take your dog on any car trips during the summer heat.
 If you do need to travel, avoid the busier times of the day and congested roads, exposing your dog to even longer periods inside the hot vehicles.
 Plan your journey so that you can take regular breaks to allow him time out of the car.
 Never leave your dog alone in the car, as temperatures can rise to fatal levels within minutes.
 Dogs can die in hot cars!
 Likewise, never leave your pet alone in the conservatory or greenhouse.

 If you’re at home and want to have some cool fun with your dog, get out the hosepipe and sprinkler and let him run around in the spray.
 Have a blast with your dog this summer.
 Just think cool and use your common sense.

 It is important to keep your dog safe on car journeys